google/physical-web/README.md

 The Physical Web is, at it's base, a discovery service where URLs are broadcast and any nearby device can receive them.
 This takes the web we know and love and unlocks exciting new ways to interact.

-URLs are the fundamental building block of the web, giving remarkable flexibility of expression.
+The URL is the fundamental building block of the web, giving remarkable flexibility of expression.
 It can be:

-* a phone number
-* an email address
 * a web page with just a tiny paragraph of info
 * a fully interactive web page
 * a deep link into a native application.

-The Physical Web isn't a replacement for native apps, it's a new user experience gateway that allows for a range of interactions which can include native apps.

 ##Why We're Doing This
-Things are best when completely open.
-We'd like to document how this can work but do so in a way that encourages community feedback and input.
+The number of smart devices is going to explode in number, both in our homes and in public spaces.
+Much like the web, there is going to be a 'long tail' of interactivity for smart devices.
+But the overhead of installing an app for each one just doesn't  scale.
+We need a system that lets someone walk up and use a device with just a tap.
+The Physical web isn't about replacing native apps, it's about allowing interaction for the times when native apps just aren't practical.

+##Open Design
+The Physical Web must be an open standard that everyone can use.
+This can't be a product that is locked down by a single company.
+Like many web specifications, this is an open source design that is being released early so everyone can experiment and comment on it.
+There is much to discuss and add to this specification.

-##Start here
+##Start Here
 The best place to start is with the [Introduction](http://github.com/google/physical-web/blob/master/documentation/introduction.md) document

-If you'd like to just try it hacking with it, check out the [getting started guide](http://github.com/google/physical-web/blob/master/documentation/getting_started.md)
+If you'd like to jump right in, check out the [Getting started guide](http://github.com/google/physical-web/blob/master/documentation/getting_started.md)